 Tick tock, find the croc.
 With a little imagination, an egg timer makes a suitable crocodile (remember Peter Pan? the ticking crocodile…) Have pirates (the kids) try to locate the hidden croc by its tick, before the bell rings.

 This is one of the classic pirate games.
 It’s extremely fun and interactive!
 The kids love it….
 You can get a complete treasure hunt activity set, or put one together on your own.

-If you’re not the creative type to easily think of treasure hunt clues and riddles, check out this really cool software that has about 5,000 printable ready-made riddles for scavenger and treasure hunt clues:
+If you’re not the creative type to easily think of treasure hunt clues and riddles, check out this really cool site that has about 5,000 ready-made riddles for scavenger and treasure hunt clues.